sophiemiddleton/WabAnalysis/configs/README.md

 ## Study of WAB and Signal Tracks at 8GeV ##

-# The LHE files are stored:

-/Users/sophie/LDMX/old-ldmx/ldmx-files/8GeV for WABs

-and

-/Users/sophie/LDMX/old-ldmx/LDMX-Nov2023/8GeV_signal/ for A' signals of various masses

 # Generator analysis

 - The LHEs can be read using the standard lhereader.py script